chbatey/docker-jvm-talk/README.md

 The logic inside the app containers one HTTP call and one Database call.

-Goal is to make oour container as small as possible.
+Goal is to make our container as small as possible.

+Areas to investigate:
+jkkkkk
+* Memory usage
+* Tuning threads

 ### Thread per request

+A lot of Java web frameworks, Servlets included, use the thread per request execution model.

+// TODO Picture of a pool of threads

+The popular Jetty servlet container is one such library.
+Dropwizard is a framework that brings together Jersey with a few other popular libraries.

 #### Dropwizard